tytydraco/yessleep/out/I_was_hired_as_a_security_guard_to_protect_a_steel_mill_What_happened_there_should_be_made_public_PART_TWO_Final.md

 &#x200B;

+After a passing moment of silence, I took one look at the USB port in my hand and decided on reading this now on one of the computers here.

+"Jeff, cover me, okay?
+I know this is reckless, but I need to know what this contains now.
+I don't think I an wait."
+I told him and Jeff, as usual, kept quiet and nodded giving me his stern look again.

-After a passing moment of silence, I took one look at the USB port in my hand and bolted for one of the computers here.
-I popped it in, and Jeff followed, I told him to keep his guard up and he raised the weapon to study the area periodically, but we couldn’t keep our eyes away from the screen.
-There was a report with SEVERAL attached files.
-Just what I needed to see.
+I made it to a computer and popped it in with Jeff following.
+He raised the weapon to study the area periodically, but we couldn’t keep our eyes away from the screen.
+There was a report with some attached files.
 Once the file transfer was complete, I read it all in one go as quickly as I possibly could.

 &#x200B;